yashwankhede/CCNA_Task/README.md

 [Day 4 task](Day_4/Day_4.md): This task involves subnet analysis using CIDR notation for specific Class A and Class B IP addresses, calculating subnet masks, NID, BIP, number of networks (N+), and IPs per network (N+).

+[Day 5 task](Day_5/Day_5.md): This task will make your practical knowledge of subnetting more clear on cisco packet tracer.